peterarose/ultrafastultrafast/README.md

 To use UF2 to calculate spectra for other systems, you must create a folder for the system.
-You can use the Jupyter notebook Examples.ipynb to calcualte the transient absorption signal for your system by simply changing the file_path variable and running the notebook.
-You can also use the example included in Examples.ipynb, and the example of the code in TA_example.py, to calculate any n-wave mixing process.
+You can use the Jupyter notebook Examples.ipynb to calcualte the transient absorption signal for your system by simply changing the file_path variable to specify the folder you created,and running the notebook.
+You can also use the class core.UF2 to write your own code to calculate any n-wave mixing process.
+See TA_example.py for a 4-wave mixing example, and TA_5th_order_example.py for a 6-wave mixing example.

 The folder describing the system parameters must have the following two files:

 eigenvalues.npz - a numpy archive with the following keys: